 Issue One is an organization that advocates for restricting election-related speech activity.
 It also seeks to restrict lobbying on local, state, and federal levels.
 While it purports to be bipartisan and works with former centrist Republican lawmakers, the group is associated with the Democracy Alliance network of liberal mega-donors, which classifies Issue One as a “recommended organization.”

 Issue One was founded in 2014 when two organizations, Fund For The Republic and Americans For Campaign Reform, merged.
-Fund For The Republic was a member of the Democracy Alliance, which is a collection of progressive political organizations.
+The Democracy Alliance, a collection of left-of-center political donors, provided institutional backing to Fund For The Republic, coordinating $1.6 million in financial support for the group in 2014.
 The Democracy Alliance coordinates spending and strategy between the groups in order to defeat conservatives.
-Issue One has kept its affiliation with the Democracy Alliance.
+Issue One has kept its association with the Democracy Alliance.

 Issue One works by educating the public on the issue of campaign finance reform.
 It also networks with like-minded organizations and people to promote its issues.
 It also works to make grants to supporting organizations promoting campaign finance reform.
 Finally, it organizes lawmakers and other “thought leaders” into advocates for campaign finance reform.